How To Install Node.js on Ubuntu 16.04

 How To Install Using a PPA

 An alternative that can get you a more recent version of Node.js is to add a PPA (personal package archive) maintained by NodeSource.
-This will have more up-to-date versions of Node.js than the official Ubuntu repositories, and allows you to choose between Node.js v4.x (the older long-term support version, supported until April of 2017), v6.x (the more recent LTS version, which will be supported until April of 2018), and Node.js v7.x (the current actively developed version).
+This will have more up-to-date versions of Node.js than the official Ubuntu repositories, and allows you to choose between Node.js v4.x (the older long-term support version, which will be supported until April of 2018), Node.js v6.x (supported until April of 2019), and Node.js v8.x (the current LTS version, supported until December of 2019).

 First, you need to install the PPA in order to get access to its contents.
 Make sure you're in your home directory, and use

 curl to retrieve the installation script for your preferred version, making sure to replace